erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 ---
-title: "An introduction to cement & concrete from the climate lens"
+title: "Why decarbonising concrete is key to save the planet"
 subtitle: "We can't replace it and we can't take the CO2 out of it.
 How do we deal with it?"
 description: "The concrete industry is fundamental for our civilisation, yet will be incredibly hard to decarbonise.
 Here's what I learned from working on long term roadmaps towards carbon neutral cement."
 date: 2021-03-23